sjwarner-bp/BrumHack2017/README.md

 ...or, just set it up in your favourite IDE!

 ### Possible extension to Rock, Paper, Scissors...
-Rock, Paper, Scissors, Lizard, Spock??
-Why are all the shapes so similar :scream:
+Rock, Paper, Scissors, Lizard, Spock?
+Why are all the shapes so similar?!?!?! :scream: